Academics

 Department Requirements

-The Newton School Committee sets requirements for graduation at Newton North and Newton South High Schools.
-Beginning in 2022-2023, students must earn a minimum of 243 credits in order to graduate and meet the requirements listed below.
+The Newton School Committee sets graduation requirements for the Newton Public Schools.
+Students must earn a minimum of 243 credits in order to graduate and meet the requirements listed below.
 In addition to the subjects listed below, students, especially those planning to continue their formal education after high school, are strongly advised to study world languages.

-The remaining 84 credits required to get to 243 can be earned through electives or other course offerings.
+- The remaining 84 credits can be earned through electives or other course offerings.

 Credits

-Credits are assigned to courses depending on the frequency of meetings and preparation required.
+Credits are assigned to courses depending on the frequency of meeting and preparation required.
+For courses that meet three times a week, the following number of credits are awarded upon successful completion:

-All courses, minimum credit, and graduation requirements listed in the Program of Studies reflect the new credit system.
-Courses that meet fewer than 3 blocks per week will be awarded prorated credit.
-Students will be required to take a minimum of 72 credits, although juniors and seniors who are committed to extra-curricular activities are allowed to enroll in a minimum of 66 credits with Dean approval.
-These activities must be supervised by faculty/staff, be connected to the curriculum, and have a definite product or concluding performance.
+Students will be required to take a minimum of 72 credits, although juniors and seniors who are committed to extra curricular activities are allowed to enroll in a minimum of 66 credits with Dean approval.
+These activities must be supervised by faculty/staff, be connected to the curriculum, and have a final product or concluding performance.
 Examples of such activities include interscholastic school sports, school publications, theater (directing, acting or tech crew), science/math teams, Model UN, Mock Trial, speech team, school supervised community service, school supervised tutoring, and summer school.
-Students should see their guidance counselor for more information about taking 66 credits along with extra-curricular activities.
+Students should see their guidance counselor for more information about taking 66 credits along with extra curricular activities.

 MCAS Graduation Requirement